Your doctor's office, your employer, the DMV—they all want your Social Security number. But the group that wants it most? Identity thieves.

 A credit freeze prevents anyone from opening a line of credit in your name unless you remove the restriction.
 Existing creditors will still generally be able to check your credit.

-To create a freeze, you'll need to contact the three major credit bureaus: Equifax, Experian and TransUnion.
-A small fee typically applies to freeze or un-freeze credit, so this may not be the best option if you apply for credit frequently.
+Under a new federal law from 2018, creating and lifting a freeze is free, you'll just need to contact the three major credit bureaus.
 Freezing your credit also prevents potential employers from checking it, so you might wait if you're on a job hunt.
 Learn more about credit freezes.

 One thing to note—a freeze will not protect your existing (open) accounts.
 To monitor your existing accounts, you can set up account alerts.
 Most banks offer alerts where you can be notified via email or text whenever there is a large deposit or transfer so you can confirm the transaction is valid.